Philosophy, A.A.-T

 Western Civilization to 1650 (formerly Western Civilization I: to 1500)

-Western Civilization Since 1650 (formerly Western Civilization II: From 1500 to the Present Era)
+Honors Western Civilization to 1650 (formerly Western Civilization I: to 1500)

 History of World Religions (formerly HUM-104 World Religions)